rootstrap/rails_hotwire_base/README.md

 Rails + Hotwire Base is a boilerplate project for full-stack Rails apps with a modern SPA-like experience.
 It follows the community best practices in terms of standards, security and maintainability, integrating a variety of testing and code quality tools.
 It's based on Rails 6 and Ruby 2.7.

-Finally, it contains a plug an play Administration console (thanks to [ActiveAdmin](https://github.com/activeadmin/activeadmin)).
+Finally, it contains a plug and play Administration console (thanks to [ActiveAdmin](https://github.com/activeadmin/activeadmin)).

 ## Features